dashersw/biyo/README.md

 1. Have your Vue or React app running with Vite (typically at `http://localhost:5173`)
 2. Click the Biyo icon in your browser toolbar
 3. Configure the injection:
+   - **Enable/Disable Toggle**: Quickly enable or disable the injection without removing the extension
    - **Target Element**: CSS selector for where to inject (e.g., `#sidebar`, `.content`)
    - **Mount Strategy**: How to inject your app:
      - `before`: Insert before the target